SAP-samples/teched2025-XP267/exercises/ex1/README.md

 1. Access **SAP Cloud ALM**:
    [https://xp267-calm-1hdji9xc.eu10-004.alm.cloud.sap/](https://xp267-calm-1hdji9xc.eu10-004.alm.cloud.sap/)

-   **Note**: click on the option to sign in with: `tdct3ched1.accounts.ondemand.com` and the log in with the credentials (email and password you had already used in excercise 1)
+   **Note**: click on the option to sign in with: `tdct3ched1.accounts.ondemand.com` and the log in with the credentials (email and password you had already used in exercise 1)
    ![](./images/1-00-00-1.png)

 3. **Log in** with your provided user credentials.